 The German building code standard DIN 68800-2 requires that at 70% average RH, the vapor variable membrane’s permeability should not exceed 2.2 perms, yet not fall below 1.3 perms.
 At Pro Clima and 475 we call materials meeting this threshold HYDROSAFE.

 We call it HYDROSAFE, because even in these challenging conditions, a 2.2 perm rating is retarding enough to avoid further damaging levels of moisture loading.
 And it must not be below 1.3 perms, to guarantee the long term protection and durability during occupancy of the building.

 INTELLO is HYDROSAFE, with an optimized perm rating, at the sweet spot of 1.6 at 70% RH – providing maximum protection during construction and then during occupancy.
 So the shape of the curve is important.

-Next, the question is the drying potential – and with the greatest vapor variability on the market at 100x – INTELLO provides maximum drying capabilities when warmer months arrive.
+Next, the question is the drying potential – and with the greatest vapor variability on the market at a factor of 100 – INTELLO provides maximum drying capability when warmer months arrive.
+So the range of the vapor permeability curve is important too.
 We see this drying capability in real life experience.
-So the range of the vapor permeability curve is important too.

 Don’t Go The Wrong Way

 So INTELLO is reliable and proven by data – but you can’t help asking: Okay, can we improve on this vapor control?